Jon-W-Moore/CV_Portfolio/README.md

 This repo contains some of the projects I completed earning my degree, but I have others!
 I completed courses in software developement, assembly and architecture, operating systems, networking, databases, data structures, web development, mobile development, and more.

+I have a wife, who is also a teacher, and two young kids.
+We both grew up Houston, and currently live just outside of town in Cypress.

 If you have any question, please let me know!